rakeshshriwas/angular-interview-questions/README.md

 	  }
 	}
 	```

-   **CanActivateChild:** Similar to CanActivate but controls the activation of child routes.
-   **CanDeactivate:** Checks if a route can be deactivated, often used to confirm navigation away from a route.
-   **CanLoad:** Prevents a module from being loaded lazily until certain conditions are met.

 282. ### What are the Route Parameters?
 Could you explain each of them?.
       Route parameters are used to pass dynamic values in the URL of a route.
 They allow you to define variable segments in the route path, which can be accessed and used by components and services.
 Path parameters are represented by a colon (":") followed by the parameter name.